 God’s Word says that there is none who does good (Romans 3:12).
 Pro-life organizations attempt to see the good in women who murder their unborn children.
 They claim that pro-life activists simply do not understand the circumstances these women face; however, the Bible says that we do.
 God explains that the heart is desperately wicked (Jeremiah 17:9).

 Many women have responded to abolitionists—those who call for an immediate end to abortion—by laughing about the fact that they have had multiple abortions, admitting that they willingly murder their children.
 Even when abolitionists outside of abortion clinics offer to adopt their children, the women state that they said they would rather murder their children than give them up for adoption.

 Is this a legislative issue first and foremost?
 Are the women as much of a victim as their children?
 The obvious answer is no.

 The only path to end abortion once and for all is to truly choose life and abolish it entirely in our country.
 Such laws would hold women and their accomplices criminally accountable when they premeditate the murder of their children.

 What is an Abolitionist and Why Does It Matter?

 Abortion: Is It Murder?

 As abolitionists, our goal is merely to not reduce abortions.
-Many pro-life organizations will not take this stand; in fact, they believe that this stand will hurt their cause.
+Many pro-life organizations will not take this stand; in fact, they believe that this stand will hurt their cause and present legal challenges.
 When campaigning in March of 2016, President Trump said that women who undergo the procedure should face “some form of punishment.”
-It is not surprising that pro-choice activists were outraged by this statement, but many pro-lifers were equally upset.
+It is not surprising that pro-choice activists were outraged by this statement, but many religious groups were equally upset.